braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 ### Step 2: Get the Braze data import key

 In Braze, navigate to **Technology Partners** and select **AppsFlyer**.

+{% alert note %}
+If you are using our [updated navigation]({{site.baseurl}}/navigation), you can find **Technology Partners** under **Partner Integrations**.
+{% endalert %}

 Here, you will find the REST endpoint and generate your Braze data import key.
 Once generated, you can create a new key or invalidate an existing one.
 The data import key and the REST endpoint are used in the next step when setting up a postback in AppsFlyer's dashboard.<br><br>![The "Data Import for Install Attribution" box available on the AppsFlyer Technology page.
 Included in this box is the data import key and the REST endpoint.][4]{: style="max-width:70%;"}

 ### Step 3: Configure Braze in AppsFlyer's dashboard